wdelo/VRSkeeBall/README.md

 # DemoSkeeBallProject
-An initial template for the SkeeBall project
+William Delo's version of the SkeeBall Project